Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: EXPERIMENTAL SETUP

-In this section we analyze and compare the performance of the various detectors.
-We explore the effectiveness of various detector combinations and explain why the selection of only a subset of possible detectors is likely to produce near-optimal performance at a much lower computational cost.
+We now analyze and compare the performance of the various detectors.
+This analysis has several goals: First, we aim to prove that our selected detectors are indeed effective on the datasets and that their classifications are diverse enough to support an ensemble solution.
+Secondly, we explore the effectiveness of various detector combinations and explain why an intelligent and dynamic selection of detector subsets is likely to produce near optimal performance at a much lower computational cost.
+Finally, we show that no classifier is ``dominated'' by another (see below ), thus ensuring that every detector offers the best cost-effective option in some scenarios.

+In order to ensure the accuracy of the analysis presented below, we ran each detector in an isolated computer process on a dedicated machine.
+In addition, all machines were identical in their hardware and firmware configurations.

-\textbf{Overall detector performance.} We begin by analyzing the upper bound on the detection capability of our four detectors.
-In Table \ref{tab:misclass} we present a breakdown of all files in our dataset as a function of the number of times they were \textit{incorrectly classified} by the various detectors.
-All detectors were trained and tested using 10-fold cross-validation, and we present an average of the results.
-We define Incorrect classification as a confidence threshold above 0.5 for a benign file or one that is equal or smaller than 0.5 for a malicious file.
+\textbf{Overall detector performance.} We begin by analyzing the upper bound on the detection capability of the eight detectors (four per dataset).
+All detectors were trained and tested using 10-fold cross-validation with the F1 score as the evaluation metric, and we present an average of the results.
+We define incorrect classification as a confidence threshold above 0.5 for a benign file or one that is below or equal to 0.5 for a malicious file.

-The results in Table \ref{tab:misclass} show that approximately 73\% of all files are classified correctly by all detectors, while only 0.65\% (160 files) are not detectable by any method.
-We derive two conclusions from this analysis: a) Approximately $\sim$26.5\% of the files in our dataset potentially require that we use multiple detectors to achieve correct classification; b) only a small percentage of files (1.6\%) is correctly classified by a single classifier, which means that applying all four detectors for a given file is hardly ever required.
-We argue that these conclusions support our hypothesis that a cost-effective approach for using only a subset of possible detectors.
+For the PE detectors, the results of our analysis show that 73\% of files are classified correctly by all detectors, while only 0.65\% are mis-classified by all detectors.
+The same behavior occurs for APK files, with 78.6\% of files classified correctly by all detectors and 2\% not misclassified by all.

+We derive two conclusions from these results: \begin{enumerate*}[a)] \item the number of cases where we have to use all four detectors to obtain at least a single correct classification is very small; and \item approximately 26.3\% of the files in the PE dataset and 19.4\% of the files in the APK dataset potentially require the use of multiple detectors to obtain correct classification. \end{enumerate*} We argue that these two conclusions support our rationale for using \MethodName, and that an intelligent and dynamic selection of a subset of detectors will have little effect on performance, while reducing the needed time and resources.